Indiana University Purdue University Indianapolis (IUPUI)

 Teaches students how to navigate university systems, academic processes, and policies; empowers student accountability in academic decisions about courses, career direction, and long-term plans; and provides guidance on avenues for increased involvement as an IU student and in the IU community.

 Refers students to appropriate campus resources, such as academic support resources, placement programs, internship and overseas study opportunities, etc.

 Tracks and monitors students' academic progress, reviews and maintains confidential student records to ensure that students meet requirements and to document advising discussions, and communicates this information in a timely manner to students and to appropriate academic offices when necessary.

 Represents the advising function as a presenter at campus meetings and recruiting functions; assists in developing written advising materials for use in student events.

 Researches, recommends, or creates best practices for unit or campus initiatives, projects, processes, or programs and may provide guidance to other Academic Advisors.

-3 years of experience in student affairs, teaching, academic advising, or a related field.
+3 years in student affairs, teaching, academic advising, or related field

 Working Conditions / Demands